 Reiko Heckel (University of Leicester, UK)Valérie Issarny (INRIA Paris - Rocquencourt, France)Einar Broch Johnsen (University of Oslo, Norway)Martin Leucker (Universität zu Lübeck, Germany)Antónia Lopes (Universidade de Lisboa, Portugal)

 Shiva Nejati (Université de Luxembourg, Luxembourg)Fabrizio Pastore (Università di Milano-Bicocca, Italy)Bernhard Rumpe (RWTH Aachen, Germany)Rick Salay (University of Toronto, Canada)Ina Schaefer (Technische Universität Braunschweig, Germany)

-Perdita Stevens (University of Edinburgh, UK)Gabriele Taentzer (Philipps-Universität Marburg, Germany)Dániel Varró (Budapest University of Technology and Economics, Hungary)Andrzej Wąsowski (IT University of Copenhagen, Denmark)Virginie Wiels (ONERA, France)
+Perdita Stevens (University of Edinburgh, UK)Gabriele Taentzer (Philipps-Universität Marburg, Germany)Dániel Varró (McGill University, Canada, and Budapest University of Technology and Economics, Hungary)Andrzej Wąsowski (IT University of Copenhagen, Denmark)Virginie Wiels (ONERA, France)